kalink0/useful_scripts/sql/Windows/README.md

 # Windows

-Folder with SQL-Script for Windows-Applications SQLite-Databases
+Folder with SQL-Scripts/Select-queries for Windows-Applications SQLite-Databases